Edge Hill University provides more than 2,200 single study bedrooms in halls of residence, divided into seven areas on campus.

 All halls of residence are offered on a 40 week contract, running from September to late June.

 All rooms are fully maintained and the rent includes utility bills.
-The University also has 24-hour security and has been voted the safest campus in the North West for the last three years by the independent Complete University Guide.
+The University also has 24-hour security and has been voted the safest campus in the North West for the last four years by the independent Complete University Guide.

 Code of Practice for the Management of Student Housing